Become fluent in the language of IRS collection agents

 The 9297 will list everything the Revenue Officer wants, and deadlines for compliance and disclosure.
 The list could include copies of your bank statements, paystubs, and verification of living expenses, including statements that show the amount you owe on any loans (house, auto, etc.).

 If you have unfiled tax returns, the 9297 will set a date for the filing to be completed.
 If you are self-employed, there will also be an immediate demand for you to get into compliance with estimated tax payments and Federal employment tax deposits.

 Revenue Officers need to move their cases forward; that means a missed deadline from the Form 9297 delays their work, and will usually result in a levy if additional time is not negotiated.

 10. Collection Statute Expiration Date (CSED).
 Even if you do not qualify for an offer in compromise, you will eventually have relief from your IRS debt from the expiration of time.
 By law, the IRS has 10 years to collect a tax debt.

 The 10 years starts when the IRS places your debt on its books.
 This can be when you file a return, are audited, or, if you did not file a return, when the IRS files a return for you (known as a Substitute for Return).
 After the 10 years is up, the IRS will make an entry into their internal database and give you a credit for the unpaid balance, bringing the amount you owe to zero.

 IRS account transcripts can be obtained verifying that the collection statute has expired, and that IRS records reflect your account as cleared.
 Also, when the CSED expires, your tax liens do, too.

-Now, armed with essential IRS collection terms, you can level the playing field and negotiate with confidence.
+Now, armed with essential IRS collection terms and with some knowledge of the language of IRS, you can level the playing field and negotiate with confidence.
 There is no reason to go into an IRS negotiation blind to how they work, talk, and go about their business of collecting taxes.